PASSIONATE. That’s the word people use to describe Monica. When it comes to people like her, she says,

 Even though she has faced numerous setbacks, she never lost her passionate personality throughout all these years.
 She never stopped being her own advocate, and she never gave up on finding others who would advocate for her.
 She switched to Advent Health from another large Orlando hospital, because the other hospital was dismissive of her problems, even when she suffered frightening symptoms such as her arm swelling up and turning blue.

-Monica is very thankful to be a member of the Periodic Paralysis Association member, as she has been for ten years.
+Monica is very thankful to be a member of the Periodic Paralysis Association, as she has been for ten years.
 She feels strongly supported by them — a huge contrast to doctors who didn’t take her seriously.
 One doctor, Dr. Cannon, is working hard to research this disease.

 What is Monica’s advice to others who have Periodic Paralysis, or think they might have it?